Sligo: Law enforcement

 From its foundation in the 13th century, Sligo was administered under local Fénechus (Brehon law) until the establishment of English Common law in the early 17th century after the battle of Kinsale.
 Courts were held regularly throughout the tuath at various buildings and on hilltops reserved for the purpose.
 Law enforcement was a function of the nobility and freemen of the area as no police force existed.
 No records survive from these early courts, but a case is recorded of a Dublin merchant being reimbursed by the local courts after he was fraudulently sold an out of date poem in the 1540s.
 Sligo then came under English martial law and eventually the common law as administered from Dublin and from which descends the present system.

 The modern Sligo Courthouse was built in 1878.
 It hosts regular District and Circuit Court sittings throughout the year, and occasionally the High Court.

 After 1922 the establishment of Garda Síochána.

-Sligo-Leitrim divisional headquarters of the Garda Síochána is on Teeling street in the town on the site of the old RIC barracks.
+Sligo-Leitrim divisional headquarters of the Garda Síochána is on Pearse Road in the town on the site of the old RIC barracks.

 Health services

 Sligo provides hospital services to much of the North Western region.
-The two main hospitals are Sligo University Hospital (formerly General and Regional) and St. John's Hospital.
+The two main hospitals are Sligo University Hospital (formerly General and Regional) and St. John's Community Hospital.
 There is also a private hospital at Garden Hill.

 Education

 As of 2016, 14.2 per cent of adults were educated to at most primary level only; a further 45.1 per cent attained second level while 40.7 per cent were educated to third level.

-There are four main secondary schools in Sligo.
-These are two all-girls schools (Mercy College and Ursuline College, the all-boys Summerhill College and the mixed (Church of Ireland) Sligo Grammar School on The Mall.
+There are five secondary schools in Sligo.
+These are two all-girls schools (Mercy College and Ursuline College) and three mixed (Summerhill College, Sligo Grammar School and Ballinode Community College).

-Sligo has a campus of Atlantic Technological University located in Ash Lane.
-The university was formed in 2022 through the merger of the Institute of Technology, Sligo, Galway-Mayo Institute of Technology, and Letterkenny Institute of Technology.
+Sligo has a campus of Atlantic Technological University (ATU) located in Ash Lane.
+The university was formed in 2022 through the merger of: the Institute of Technology, Sligo (ITS); Galway-Mayo Institute of Technology (GMIT) and Letterkenny Institute of Technology (LYIT).
 It offers courses in the disciplines of business, engineering, humanities and science.

 St. Angela's College (outside the town proper) is a campus of the Atlantic Technological University, and offers courses in nursing and health studies, home economics and education.